trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 When we experience something, that experience is only a small sliver of what's  going on "under the hood".
 All the neural activity is hidden beneath an "easy to use" abstraction, that hides away all the messy details.

-When studying consciousness it's better to adopt a "second person view" in experimental design, instead of looking at our own experience, you look at those of others and then try to manipulate them into different directions.
+When studying consciousness it's better to adopt a "second person view" in experimental design, instead of looking at our experience, you look at those of others and then try to manipulate them into different directions.
 This approach is called *heterophenomenology* compared to the self inspection approach of *autophenomenology*.

 It is hard to study and reliably test conscious experiences.
-If somebody says they see something and that's why they think it's real, we don't question them about it because this ability is part of our own manifest images as well and therefore plausible.
+If somebody says they see something and that's why they think it's real, we don't question them about it because this ability is part of our manifest images as well and therefore plausible.
 If people claim magical feats of consciousness however it becomes much much harder to test those claims.

 #### Hume's strange inversion of reasoning